Cheilocostus speciosus: Description

 This plant is cultivated in South Asia and Southeast Asia for its medicinal uses, and is cultivated elsewhere as an ornamental.
 In some areas Cheilocostus speciosus is introduced and has become an invasive species.

 Habitat

 The habitat where this species is found is roadside ditches and low-lying areas in tropical forests.
 Flowering starts after onset of the rainy season.

+Ecology

+Caterpillars of the restricted demon (Notocrypta curvifascia) feed on crêpe ginger.

 Human relevance

 The plant has many historical uses in Ayurveda, where the rhizome has been used to treat fever, rash, asthma, bronchitis, and intestinal worms.
 It is mentioned in the Kama Sutra as an ingredient in a cosmetic to be used on the eyelashes to increase sexual attractiveness.
 It is used to treat kidney problems and other urinary problems in Mizo Traditional Medicine.
 It was used as a traditional medicine by Malays when evil spirits have possessed a body, as well as for the treatment of high fever, smallpox and as a purgative.

+The crêpe ginger is also a source of diosgenin, a compound used for the commercial production of various steroids, such as progesterone.

+Several parts of the plant are eaten, including the flowers, leaves, shoots, and rhizomes.